suatatan/suatatan.github.io/_posts/2023-08-18-vertex-ai-langchain.md

+---
+date: 2023-08-18
+tags:
+- english
+- longread
+- technology
+title: Using VertexAI Instead of OpenAI in LangChain
+---

 ## Using VertexAI Instead of OpenAI in LangChain

 So far, using VertexAI was nightmare for me due to setting the credientals.
 Finally, I found how it works.
 Just to remember and help users who are in the same situation.